Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

+The newer literature now includes native multi-turn jailbreak resources rather than only converted single-turn seeds.
+FITD \citep{weng2025fitd}, Many-Turn Jailbreaking \citep{yang2025manyturn}, and \citet{yang2025simpler} all benchmark sustained jailbreak behavior directly, while SafeDialBench \citep{cao2025safedialbench} contributes more than 4,000 multi-turn safety dialogues across 22 scenarios and seven jailbreak strategies.
+MHJ \citep{li2024llmdefensesrobustmultiturn} adds a complementary human-authored resource with 2,912 prompts across 537 multi-turn jailbreak conversations, paired with tactic labels, reviewer checks, and red-teamer commentary, making it especially useful for studying realistic adversarial behavior rather than only model-generated attack chains.
+On the attack-generation side, RACE \citep{ying2025race} uses reasoning-augmented conversations, SEMA \citep{feng2026sema} learns a multi-turn attacker without hand-crafted strategies, and Tempest \citep{zhou2025tempest} and Siren \citep{zhao2025siren} automate multi-turn jailbreak search or learning to better approximate real human adversaries.

-While researchers have developed numerous multi-turn methodologies to jailbreak LLMs, effective defense strategies specifically designed against such multi-turn attacks remain scarce.
-Conventional defense methods (e.g., perplexity filters, input/output filters, rephrase/retokenize, rand-drop) demonstrate limited efficacy against these complex, extended conversational interactions.
-To address this challenge, Yu et al. (2024) \cite{yu2024cosafe} shows that system prompts and Chain-of-Thought (CoT) \cite{wei2022chain} can partially counteract attacks by refusing to answer harmful queries—albeit with lower helpfulness scores—while Gibbs et al. (2024) \cite{gibbs2024emergingvulnerabilitiesfrontiermodels} finds that NeMoGuardrails \cite{rebedea2023nemo} can be overzealous even with benign prompts, and Liu et al. (2024) \cite{liu2024imposteraiadversarialattackshidden} notes that stronger defenses often compromise usability.
-To summarize, robust guardrails against multi-turn jailbreaks remain scarce, and even the limited defenses available often compromise usability by hindering benign interactions.
-This stark trade-off underscores the urgent need for adaptive, context-aware strategies that can maintain both security and user-friendly performance.
+\paragraph{Defenses against Multi-Turn Jailbreaks} While numerous multi-turn jailbreak methods have been proposed, effective defenses specifically targeting such attacks remain scarce.
+Conventional approaches, perplexity filters, input/output filters, rephrase/retokenize, and random token dropping, show limited efficacy against extended conversational attacks.
+Among targeted efforts, \citet{yu2024cosafe} show that system prompts combined with Chain-of-Thought reasoning \citep{wei2022chain} can partially counteract attacks by refusing harmful queries, albeit at the cost of reduced helpfulness. \citet{gibbs2024emergingvulnerabilitiesfrontiermodels} find that NeMoGuardrails \citep{rebedea2023nemo} can be overzealous, flagging even benign prompts, and \citet{liu2024imposteraiadversarialattackshidden} observe that stronger defenses frequently compromise usability.
+Collectively, these findings reveal a stark security-usability trade-off, underscoring the urgent need for adaptive, context-aware defense strategies that maintain both robustness and user-friendly performance.

+Recent defensive and red-teaming work sharpens this trade-off further.
+MHJ \citep{li2024llmdefensesrobustmultiturn} makes the gap especially concrete: expert human multi-turn jailbreaks exceed 70\% attack success rate on HarmBench against defenses that report single-digit rates under automated single-turn attacks, and they also recover dual-use knowledge from machine-unlearned models.
+Persona Jailbreaking \citep{sandhan2026persona}, Echo Chamber \citep{alobaid2026echochamber}, and Mastermind \citep{li2026mastermind} show that conversational history itself can be weaponized to gradually shift behavior or refine attack strategies.
+On the evaluation side, \citet{mai2026misuse} build realistic fraud and cybercrime misuse scenarios, while X-Boundary \citep{lu2025xboundary} explicitly targets the multi-turn safety-versus-usability boundary instead of optimizing refusal in isolation.

+Table~\ref{tab:ce-jailbreak-benchmark-audit} summarizes the released benchmark and dataset resources discussed in CE-Jailbreak, organized by resource scale, curation provenance, evaluator setup, and primary evaluation criteria. \begingroup